bearkerb/tp/docs/UserGuide.md

 <br>

 #### 3.2.1 Adding a Job: `job`
-Adds a maintenance job to the job list in the application.
+Adds a maintenance job to the application.

 Format: `job d/DESCRIPTION`